- buy clozapine without prescription

-- answers in respect of buy cheap zanaflex online out of colorado
+- blogs in relation to buy cheap synthroid out of indiana

 Dear Liz: I have one comment in response to the reader who wondered whether she had to take minimum distributions from an IRA at age 70 1/2 even though she was still working.
 As you pointed out, she can defer taking minimum distributions from a 401(k), but she must take them from her IRA.
 I would point out that many 401(k) plans permit transfers from IRAs.
 Once the IRA becomes part of the employer plan, the transferred assets are no longer subject to required minimum distributions, as long as the employee continues working full time.
 This may be a viable option for someone who wants to delay or reduce the size of a mandatory IRA withdrawal.